£36,455 Price range

 The e-tron’s S-tronic gearbox, which is slower than the twin-clutch unit fitted to the standard car, does nothing to help the e-tron’s detached feel.The final nail in the coffin takes the form of regenerative brakes, which deliver stopping power that is hard to judge.

 The e-tron totes a hybrid mixture of a 1.4-litre turbocharged petrol engine with 148hp and an electric motor offering 101hp.
 Each can power the car individually, depending on the mode you choose, or can be paired up for peak power of 201hp.
-Audi claims fuel economy of 176.6mpg and low emissions mean that the car is free to tax.
+Audi claims fuel economy of 176.6mpg and low emissions mean that the car is cheap to tax.

 The e-tron offers four driving modes: EV, Auto, Hold and Charge.
 The first uses the electric motor only.
 It’s the default setting and, so long as you don’t stamp on the accelerator, will remain engaged at speeds of up to 80mph.